chrisquee/ctn-custom-2023/readme.txt

 == Changelog ==

+= 2.1.23 = UPDATE Add recaptcha to site registration, this also feeds in to the form builder to allow receaptch verification of submissions.

 = 2.1.22 = UPDATE Add in Recaptcha field and customizer field for email header image.
 Fix PHP warning on post timeline shortcode.

 = 2.1.21 = UPDATE Remove box shadow from form labels.